eddiegulay/server-api-stress-test/README.md

 num_requests = 10
 parallel = True  # set to True to send requests in parallel, False to send requests linearly
 ```

+For Time test ⚠️ no remarks the calculations are not fully accurate